duleorlovic/blog/_posts/2017-05-03-bootstrap-front-end-framework.markdown

 'col-sm-8'`.
 Also you can override `control_class`, `wrapper_class` (if it is a hash you can override any option).

+If you want all controlls and submit button to be in one line, you can use `layout: :inline`.

 you can make checkbox inline with button

 ~~~